fastify/fastify-compress/README.md

       },
     },
     zlibOptions: {
-      level: 9, // default is 9, max is 9, min is 0
+      level: 6, // default is typically 6, max is 9, min is 0
     }
   });
 ```